CryptoL1nx/TD4_Decentralization/README.md

 Each node is created dynamically with a unique nodeId.
 This makes it easy to scale the network to any number of nodes.

-✅ Uses Promise.all(promises) to ensure all servers start before returning Why is this necessary? simpleOnionRouter() is async (because listen() takes time).
+✅ Uses Promise.all(promises) to ensure all servers start before returning
+Why is this necessary?
+simpleOnionRouter() is async (because listen() takes time).
 We need to make sure all nodes start before we move forward.
-Promise.all() waits for all routers to start before returning. ts
+Promise.all() waits for all routers to start before returning.
+ts
+'''
-'''const servers = await Promise.all(promises);'''
+const servers = await Promise.all(promises);
+'''
 This prevents issues where some nodes might not be ready when needed.

 💡 Why is this important?
 This function automates node creation instead of requiring manual startup.
 Ensures all nodes are up and running before messages are sent.